Mrpye/go-action-workflow/README.md

 </details>

+---

 ## To Do
-- Unit Test
+- Unit Test for actions
 - Documentation the package
 - Add some common actions into the library such as
-	- Call Rest API
-	- Count and Fail Action for retry
-	- JS Action
 	- Condition Action
 	- Call Job Function
 - Add the ability to turn a job into a subprocess and use the Call Job Function to start it

 ---

 ## Some notable 3rd party Libraries
 - [https://github.com/dop251/goja](https://github.com/dop251/goja) JS engine

+---

 ## license
 go-workflow is Apache 2.0 licensed.